 One of the main popular activities at the Homestead is scuba diving.
 Offering the only warm scuba diving destination in the continental US, the Crater is a favorite with new and advanced scuba divers.
 While there is no aquatic life, the walls are covered with mineral deposits.
 The spring reaches a depth of about 65 feet.

 For those wanting to learn scuba diving, courses are offered for beginners.
 There is a fully equipped dive shop on site where you can rent equipment for your dives.
 You can avoid wearing a wetsuit for your dive since the mineral water ranges from 90-96 degrees Fahrenheit.

 Weekends are busier, so the best to visit is during the week.
 Everyone is required to wear life jackets inside the spring; however, there is an area for soaking called the ‘hot tub’ where you can remove your life jackets and seat yourself on the benches and soak in the thermal springs.
 Ideal for when you’ve just returned from a skiing trip.

 Homestead Crater Resort

 The Crater with its geothermal spring is located within the Homestead Crater Resort complex.
-The crater is open to the public for a fee or is included with a resort package.
-The resort also features indoor and outdoor pools that are heated with warm mineral water pumped in from the crater.
+The Crater is open to the public for a fee or is included with a resort package.
+The resort also features indoor and outdoor pools heated with warm mineral water pumped in from the Crater.
 Website.

 Heber Valley is south of Park City and 40 miles from Salt Lake City in northern Utah.
 Also in the area is the Heber Valley Railroad.
 A tourist train takes passengers on a 16-mile round trip journey from downtown Heber City.